ImageMagick/Usage-Markdown/formats/index.md

 This is one of the newest and most modern image formats, supporting 32 bit colors including alpha channel transparency, but can also be optimised to a GIF like 8 bit index color scheme (256 color limit).

-As such it makes a excellent intermediate format for image processing without loss of image information.
+As such it makes an excellent intermediate format for image processing without loss of image information.

 ### PNG compression {#png_quality}